 In order to define the testing/QA project, we can discuss requirements via email, phone call, Skype call, Slack chat, MS Teams etc.

 The aim here is to agree what the testing should focus on and on what browsers and/or devices the testing should be carried out on.

 Other factors to consider are, for app testing projects, app delivery method, or, for website testing projects, test site details and access, plus where issues are to be raised and how test results are reported.

-Also, scheduling the testing date(s) is key and you can view my Bookings Calendar to check availability.
+Also, scheduling the testing date(s) is key and this can be discussed and arranged as appropriate.

 At this stage, the App or Website is tested, according to the Project definitions and the browser/device list agreed on.
 This will include all the testing types agreed on, plus the appropriate amount of Exploratory Testing to unearth bugs which may otherwise be left lurking.

 Issues are raised as they are found, in the method agreed: this could be in your own issue tracker – such as JIRA, DoneDone, RedMine etc – or within an Excel document, or perhaps a Google doc, or, where applicable, within my own hosted JIRA issue tracker.